-Under a Design and Construct delivery model, the department enters into a lump sum Contract with a single entity that is responsible for both design and construction of the project.
-The primary supplier is usually a Contractor who then engages the designer through external consultants, or alternatively, the primary supplier consists of a Contractor with a designer in a joint venture arrangement.
+Under a Design and Construct Delivery Model, the department enters into a lump sum Contract with a single entity that is responsible for both design and construction of the project.
+The primary supplier is usually a Contractor who then engages the designer through external consultants or, alternatively, the primary supplier consists of a Contractor with a designer in a joint venture arrangement.

-Involvement of the key parties in the earlier stages of the project maximises influence on the final cost or duration of the project.
-Conversely, the cost to change any aspect of the project while being low at the early stages increases rapidly at the final stages.
-Therefore, it pays for the Principal to fully examine all alternatives and factors that may be subject to change early in the project process before going to tender.
+Involvement of the key parties in the earlier stages of the project, maximises influence on the final cost or duration of the project.
+Conversely, the cost to change any aspect of the project, while being low at the early stages, increases rapidly at the final stages.
+Therefore, it is important for the Principal to fully examine all alternatives and factors subject to change early in the project process, before going to tender.

-For traditional / design then construct packaging, the designer warrants that the design is in accordance with the brief and design standards and is subject to changes under the direction of the Principal.
-The Contractor, in turn, warrants that the completed Works have been constructed in accordance with the design and to the department's construction standards.
+For traditional / design then construct packaging, the designer warrants that the design is in accordance with the brief and design standards and is subject to changes under the Principal's direction.
+In turn, the Contractor warrants that the completed Works have been constructed in accordance with the design and to the department's construction standards.

-In D&C, the Contractor warrants that the design and completed Works comply with the Scope of Works and Technical Criteria (SWTC) and are 'fit for purpose' (which shifts the design risk to the Contractor and may give rise to greater legal consequence to the Contractor).
-Where the Contractor engages a designer, (also referred to as the 'Consultant' in the CPA), in order to pass on the benefits of the no-blame framework, the parties (consisting of the Principal and Consultant) enter into a Deed of Acknowledgement.
+In D and C, the Contractor warrants that the design and completed Works comply with the Scope of Works and Technical Criteria (SWTC) and are 'fit-for-purpose' (which shifts the design risk to the Contractor and cause greater legal consequences to the Contractor).
+Where the Contractor engages a designer, (also referred to as the Consultant in the CPA), to pass on the benefits of the no blame framework, the parties (comprising the Principal and Consultant) enter into a Deed of Acknowledgement.

-A 12-month defects correction period (also referred to as a defects liability period in some contracts) transfers the risk of excessive future costs from the department to the Contractor.
-This serves to mitigate the risk of under-design and longer term durability issues emanating from the design.
+A 12-month defects correction period (also referred to as a defects liability period in some Contracts) transfers the risk of excessive future costs from the department to the Contractor.
+This serves to mitigate the risk of under-design and longer term durability issues originating from the design.
 The Contractor is encouraged to consider maintenance matters during its construction to ensure that maintenance costs are minimised during the maintenance period.